imdeepmind/NeuralPy/docs/DOCS.md

 ```

 #### Training the model
-To train we have the fit method.
+To train, we have the fit method.
 We need to pass the training and validation data, along with some other parameters to the fit method.

 ```python
 model.fit(train_data=(X_train, y_train), test_data=(X_validation, y_validation), epochs=300, batch_size=4)
 ```

 #### Predicting Results
-Main purpose of model is predict.
+Main purpose of the model is predict.
 In NeuralPy models, there are two methods for prediction,  `.predict()` and `.predict_classes()`.
 Here for this linear regression problem, we'll use the `.predict()` method.

 ```python
 # Predicting